-(C) Material changes to a permitted project or permit.
-If, in the judgment of the district coordinator, a proposed amendment involves material changes to a permitted project or permit, it shall be subject to the following simplified review procedures:
+(C) Material change to a permitted project or existing permit.
+If, in the judgment of the district coordinator, a proposed amendment involves a material change to a permitted project or permit, it may be subject to a new application process including the notice and hearing provisions of 10 V.S.A.
+Sections 6083, 6083a, 6084 and 6085 and related provisions of these rules or the following simplified review procedures, at the discretion of district commission:

 (1) Applications.
-Minor amendment applications shall conform to the requirements of Rule 10, sections (A) through (D).
-The applicant shall file with the appropriate district commission an original and five copies of the application, along with the fee prescribed by Rule 11.
+Minor amendment applications shall be processed in accordance with Rule 10 and Rule 51.
+The applicant shall file with the appropriate district commission an original and five copies of the application, along with the fee prescribed by 10 V.S.A.
+Section 6083a.

 (2) Review procedures.
 Applications processed under this section shall be subject to the distribution, posting and publication requirements of 10 V.S.A.
-Section 6084 and sections (E) through (G) of Rule 10.
-Such applications shall be processed in the same manner as minor applications under Rule 51(B).
+Section 6084.